Whole Earth Catalog

+In his 2005 Stanford University commencement speech, Steve Jobs compared The Whole Earth Catalog to "a sort of Google in paperback form, before Google came along."

 Origins

 The title Whole Earth Catalog came from a previous project by Stewart Brand.
 In 1966, he initiated a public campaign to have NASA release the then-rumored satellite photo of the sphere of Earth as seen from space, one of the first images of the "Whole Earth".
 He thought the image might be a powerful symbol, evoking a sense of shared destiny and adaptive strategies from people.
 The Stanford-educated Brand, a biologist with strong artistic and social interests, believed that there was a groundswell of commitment to thoroughly renovating American industrial society along ecologically and socially just lines, whatever they might prove to be.

 Andrew Kirk in Counterculture Green notes that the Whole Earth Catalog was preceded by the "Whole Earth Truck Store" which was a 1963 Dodge truck.
 In 1968, Brand, who was then 29, and his wife Lois embarked "on a commune road trip" with the truck, hoping to tour the country doing educational fairs.
 The truck was not only a store, but also an alternative lending library and a mobile microeducation service.

 Kevin Kelly, who would edit later editions of the catalog, summarizes the very early history this way:

-The "Truck Store" finally settled into its permanent location in Menlo Park, California.
+The "Truck Store," as a Portola Institute project, finally settled into its permanent location in Menlo Park, California.
 Instead of bringing the store to the people, Brand decided to create "accumulatively larger versions of his tool catalog" and sell it by mail so the people could contact the vendors directly.